top of page

 Minimum number of students: 4

-Objects of class: Students will have fun building their foundation of math skills and knowledge through various games, strategic thinking, manipulatives, etc. This class is NOT a whole base curriculum.
+Objects of class: Students will have fun building their foundation of math skills and knowledge through various games, strategic thinking, manipulatives, etc. This class is *not* a whole base curriculum.
 It is designed to be an added tool in your child’s math curriculum.

 CREATING FOOD THROUGH LITERATURE 1st – 2nd